Brooklyn Home Buying Timeline

 • Credit authorization and identification

-Typical time frame: 1 to 4 weeks (depends on how quickly documents are assembled)
+Typical timeframe: 1 to 4 weeks depending on how quickly documents are assembled

-Once your package is complete, it goes to the managing agent for an initial review.
-If anything is missing, they will kick it back for corrections before it reaches the board.
+Once your package is complete it goes to the managing agent for an initial review.
+If anything is missing it comes back for corrections before it reaches the board.

 What happens here: